What happens after I lodge my application?

 We send you a confirmation letter explaining what will happen next.

 We also notify the Department of Home Affairs (the Department) that we have received the application.

-More information about what usually happens after you lodge your application can be found in the following documents:
+More information about what usually happens after you lodge your application can be found in the:

-More information about the review of specific types of decisions can be found in our fact sheets.
+There is more information about the review of specific types of decisions in our fact sheets.

 What if we cannot review the decision?

 We will write to you and give you an opportunity to tell us why you think we can review the decision.
 If it appears the application is not valid, we might decide that we have no jurisdiction to review the decision.